Commerce Secretary Raimondo defends census privacy method

 But the Census Bureau said in a statement Wednesday that when employing the method any change from actual numbers dealing with racial or ethnic groups would be small most of the time.

-In counts of racial and ethnic groups, the statistical agency has a target of being accurate within 5 percentage points at least 95% of the time in any geographic area below the state level, the Census Bureau said.
+In counts of racial and ethnic groups, the statistical agency has a target of being accurate within 5 percentage points at least 95% of the time at the smallest geographic levels, such as neighborhoods.
+That accuracy range improves to at least 99.9% of the time as the size of the geographies get larger, the Census Bureau said.

+As the geographies get larger, for example, the difference between a neighborhood block and a county, the 5-percentage points accuracy

 Raimondo also urged patience from state officials who are uncertain about when their congressional and legislative districts will be redrawn because the Census Bureau was unable to release redistricting data by a March 31 deadline owing to delays caused by the pandemic.
 The bureau says the redistricting data will be released in an old format by August and in a new format by the end of September.